 - Buy a car with electronic stability control (ESC): This technology is an extension of anti-lock brakes and lowers the risk of a fatal single-vehicle crash by about half and the risk of a fatal rollover by as much as 80 percent.
 ESC became standard on cars in 2012.

-High insurance losses typically mean higher car insurance rates
+High insurance losses lead to higher car insurance rates

 The IIHS additionally has information on insurance losses by vehicle make and model.
 Generally, more losses equate to more expensive auto insurance premiums.

 Those IIHS ratings look at the collision, property damage liability, comprehensive, personal injury protection (PIP), medical payment and bodily injury liability claims for various vehicle models.
-The most recent ratings are for 2012-2014 vehicles.
-However, these findings are a good indicator of how newer models will perform unless the car has been dramatically redesigned.
+These findings are a good indicator of how newer models will perform unless the car has been dramatically redesigned.

 In terms of safety, PIP claim numbers are a good indicator of how well cars protect occupants in real-world crashes, says Rader.
 Cars with fewer PIP claims protect you and your passengers better than those with a high PIP claim rate.